TakaiKinoko/FangBlog/src/content/cuda5-coalesce/index.md

 - The most favorable access pattern is achieved when all threads in a warp access **consecutive global memory locations**.

-- When all threads in a warp execute a load instruction, the hardware detects whether they access consecutive global memory locations.
+- **When all threads in a warp execute a load instruction, the hardware detects whether they access consecutive global memory locations**.
 If that's the case, the hardware combines (**coalesces**) all these accesses into a consolidated access to consecutive DRAM locations.

 - For example, for a given load instruction of a warp, if thread 0 accesses global memory location N2, thread 1 location N+1, thread 2 location N+2, and so on, all these accesses will be coalesced into a single request for consecutive locations when accessing the DRAMs.